Hello, adventurer! I see you are interested in Kilimanjaro, and that is awesome because it is a life-changing trip!

 Trust me, after everything that you have already done, this is a walk in the park!
 The last day is a very easy and short descent.

 We started a bit earlier than usual (our guide suggested it and we did not mind), had breakfast and headed out.

-After a very easy 3-hour walk in a rain forest, you will reach Mweka Gate, your gateway to civilization (and most importantly – shower!).
+After a very easy 3-hour walk through a rainforest, you will reach Mweka Gate, your gateway to civilization (and most importantly – a shower!).

 Take a photo with the gate and get yourself a bottle of Kilimanjaro beer, you deserve it!

 Hikers who reached Uhuru or Stella point will get a certificate stating which point they reached.
-While waiting for your certificate, you can already check your email as there is free Wi-Fi there.
+While waiting for your certificate, you can check your email as there is free Wi-Fi available.
 Then you will get back to the hotel where you will take that long-awaited shower!